-

 class.
 If you are not attending class, you are not learning.
 Check with your instructor

-about how frequently he or she expects you to check into class.
+or review the syllabus to learn about how frequently he or she expects you to check

 - Academic Dishonesty is not acceptable.